feather-ts/feather/docs-src/content/get-started/index.md

 }
 ```

-Furthermore you can also have renderless widgets, that just attach dom events or manipulate their childnodes.
+Furthermore you can also have renderless widgets that just attach dom events or manipulate their childnodes.

 ## Bootstrapping